Wandersong

-Wandersong is a puzzle adventure video game developed by American-Canadian indie developer Greg Lobanov.
+Wandersong is a puzzle adventure video game developed by American-Canadian developer Greg Lobanov.
 A music-themed game, it follows The Bard, a wandering singer, as they go on a quest to gather pieces of a song that will save their world from destruction.
 In the game, the player uses The Bard's singing to affect the environment, solve puzzles, and defend against enemies.
 Wandersong was released on macOS, Microsoft Windows, and Nintendo Switch in September 2018, PlayStation 4 in January 2019, and Xbox One in December 2019.

 Gameplay

 Wandersong is a side-scrolling puzzle and adventure game that uses music as a puzzle-solving mechanic.
 The player character can sing to cause events to occur in the environment around them, using a coloured "song wheel" with eight directions, each representing musical notes spanning an octave, which is controlled by the mouse on a computer setup, or the right thumbstick on a controller.
 Certain challenges in the game involve the player matching notes or tunes with a non-player character's song, similar to a typical rhythm game.
 Functions that allow the player to perform dances also exist, but do not actually serve a purpose in gameplay.
-The player character's goal is to gather the pieces of the "Earthsong", a composition that, when sung, will allow the universe to be preserved.
-The main game is estimated to be 9 hours in length.
+The player character's goal is to gather the pieces of the "Earthsong", a composition that, when sung in perfect harmony with everyone on earth, will allow the universe to be preserved.